 That's just free revenue for me.
 So there's these opportunities that come around from getting feedback from customers.
 I think about it like this - what if people hate our experience, and then don't tell us?
 That's worse than hating our experience and knowing what it is.
 Because one hurts our feelings, the other one kills our business.

 Why?
 It’s cheaper to retain existing customers than to acquire new ones.
-Engaging with customers isn’t just beneficial for you –
+Engaging with customers isn’t just beneficial for you - you’re actually helping people get a better experience.
+Education and content play a huge role.

 Feedback should be rolling in on a continuous cadence, the timing of which should be designed intelligently around your customer journey touchpoints.